-Carla Austin, Program Director
+Carla Austin, Interim Executive Director

 Carla Austin has an extensive background working in the non-profit sector spanning 18 years.
 Formerly the Interim CEO and Vice President of Youth and Family Services for Community Connections of Jacksonville, Carla’s major role was to oversee the daily operations of planning and implementing youth servicing programs.

 Carla grew up in Alabama and holds a Bachelor’s degree from Tuskegee Institute (now Tuskegee University).
 In her spare time, she enjoys traveling and reading.
 She serves on the advisory board of Lutheran Services of Florida Head Start Program.
 She is a wife, mother of a daughter and son and a very happy grandmother to her grandson.

 “If not You, Who?
 If not Now, When?”

 After a few years working in non-profit, Carla decided her true calling was working with and serving people, particularly youth.
 Over the years, she has seen hundreds of students graduate, athletes become pro players, families purchase their first home, homelessness decrease and many more wonderful stories to tell.
 Carla says it is her profoundest joy to support and inspire young people to do their best, be their best!

 Bob brings over 25 years of experience in nonprofit, corporate, and small business to his current position as Director of Operations and Development.
 Besides his many years at the Jax Chamber, he was most recently the Executive Director of PARC Foundation, a private foundation associated with PARC Entertainment.